rumeysakdogan/AWS_DevOps_Projects/Cantrill-CodePipeline_CatPipeline/STAGE-4/README.md

 ## Configure a load balancer

-First, you're going to create a load balancer which will be the entry point for the containerised application
+First, you're going to create a load balancer which will be the entry point for the containerized application

 Go to the EC2 Console (https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:) then Load Balancing -> Load Balancers -> Create Load Balancer.
 Create an application load balancer.